Romaji: Sabaubu Sutairu 5

 An advertising executive named Yoko (Kyōko Koizumi) plans the murder of a lover whilst she imagines a series of increasingly bizarre commercials that her clients (Sonny Chiba) and co-workers struggle to accept.

-A suburban family find their lives disrupted after their salary-man father (Ittoku Kishibe) is hypnotised into believing he is a bird.
+A suburban family find their lives disrupted after visiting a theatre show hosted by Viva Friends and their salary-man father (Ittoku Kishibe) is hypnotised into believing he is a bird.